 Exercise 4.
 The white pawn can capture only one black piece.
+Which one?
+Show the solution with an arrow.

 The black pawn can capture only one white piece.
 Which one?
 Show the solution with an arrow.

 Exercise 5.
 Capture all black pieces with the white pawn.
 The white pawn captures one black piece in a move.
 Show the solution with arrows.